 How do I select a high-quality puppy food?

 Start by asking your veterinarian what they recommend, says C.A.
 Tony Buffington, DVM, PhD.
 Buffington is a professor of veterinary clinical sciences at The Ohio State University Veterinary Hospital.
 “In the first six months or so, the nutrient needs are changing very quickly.
 And, they leave the least margin for error.”
 So asking your vet is a good idea since veterinarians typically recommend diets they’ve had the most experience with.

 How do I know the puppy food will meet my dog’s needs?

 The Association of American Feed Control Officials sets nutrient guidelines that most pet food manufacturers follow.
 Check the package label for a statement saying the food is formulated to meet AAFCO nutrient guidelines for complete and balanced nutrition, or that feeding trials following AAFCO guidelines have substantiated that it provides complete nutrition.

 Along with that statement, the label should give the life stage the food is suited for.
 Puppies should be eating food labeled for growth or for all life stages.

 After a month or six weeks on the food, assess your puppy’s health.
-He should be playful and energetic, with a shiny, thick coat.
+They should be playful and energetic, with a shiny, thick coat.
 Formed brown feces are a sign that your puppy is digesting most of the nutrients in the food.

 How often should my puppy eat?